psiphi75/ahrs/README.md

 # AHRS

-AHRS (Attitude Heading Reference Systems) calculation for JavaScript.
+AHRS (Attitude Heading Reference Systems) calculation for JavaScript, or sensor fusion as some people call it.
 This will calculate the attitude and heading for a device with all of the following sensors: compass, gyroscope and accelerometer.
 The Madgwick or Mahony algorithms can be used to filter data in real time from these sensors.

 ## Usage